Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Validation Checks.

-1. If the path specified is not correct, then it will show a Path Not Found Error Message.
+If the specified folder path does not exist, it will show a 'Path Not Found' Error Message.

 2. If the folder is not empty, then the message ‘Path/File access error’ is displayed.

 Through Windows Explorer, we can remove a folder with all its sub-folders and files in one clean sweep.
-If this is done by mistake, then we can always restore them from the Recycle bin also, before emptying it.
+If this is done by mistake, then we can always restore them from the Recycle bin, also before emptying it.

 A Custom Function.